citelao/sensible/_sidequests/4-https.md

 This is discussed in greater depth later.
 See also [**Do you need a VPN?**]({{site.baseurl}}/vpn/).
 </aside>

-But HTTPS does not secure every part of your internet browsing, and you must double check it to make sure no one is attacking you.
+But HTTPS does not secure every part of your Internet browsing, and you must double check it to make sure no one is attacking you.

 The best way to keep yourself secure is to learn how HTTPS works.